Secure Order Based Voting Using Distributed Tallying: Distributed tallying

 $\bullet$ ${\sf Share}_{D',D}(x)$.
 The procedure samples a uniformly random polynomial $g(\cdot)$ over $\ZZ_p$, of degree at most $D'-1$, where the free coefficient is the secret $s$.
 That is, $g(x)=s+a_1 x + a_2 x^2 + \ldots + a_{D'-1} x^{D'-1}$, where $a_j$, $1 \leq j \leq D'-1$, are selected independently and uniformly at random from $\ZZ_p$.
 The procedure outputs $D$ values, $s_d=g(d)$, $d \in [D]$, where $s_d$ is the share given to the $d$th party, $T_d$, $d \in [D]$.

 $\bullet$ ${\sf Reconstruct}_{D'}(s_1,\ldots,s_D)$.
-The procedure is given any selection of $D'$ shares out of $\{ s_1,\ldots,s_D \}$; it then interpolates a polynomial $g(\cdot)$ of degree at most $D'-1$ using the given points and outputs $s=g(0)$.
+The procedure is given any selection of $D'$ shares out of $\{ s_1,\ldots,s_D \}$; it then interpolates a polynomial $g(\cdot)$ of degree at most $D'-1$ using the given point values, and it outputs $s=g(0)$.
 Clearly, any selection of $D'$ shares out of the $D$ shares will yield the same polynomial $g(\cdot)$ that was used to generate the shares, as $D'$ point values determine a unique polynomial of degree at most $D'-1$.
 Hence, any selection of $D'$ shares will issue the secret $s$.
-On the other hand, any selection of $D'-1$ shares reveals nothing about the secret $s$.
+On the other hand, any selection of $D'-1$ shares reveals nothing about the secret $s$ (in the sense that every value in the field remains equally probable to be the secret $s$).